NFL Players Union Files Grievance Over League's New National Anthem Policy

 Colin Kaepernick, the former 49ers quarterback who began the action, filed allegations that team owners have colluded to keep him out of the NFL, and the union filed a similar claim on behalf of his ex-teammate Eric Reid, who has also struggled to find a job since becoming closely associated with the protest.

-Now, the union is following through on its promise in May to "challenge any aspect of [the new rule] that is inconsistent with the collective bargaining agreement."
-Though the group did not clarify what particular aspects it was challenging.
+Now the union is following through on its promise in May to "challenge any aspect of [the new rule] that is inconsistent with the collective bargaining agreement."
+Though the group did not clarify which particular aspects it was challenging.

 At any rate, NFLPA leaders have expressed optimism they will be able to work together with the league to achieve what Goodell and Co. said they had intended in the first place: that elusive resolution.
 And they will be enlisting an independent arbitrator to help.